Tigerisu/MaaEOV_new/README.md

 # MaaEOV_new

 > [!WARNING]
-> The code and release packages are not for users.
+> This repo is not for users.
 > Check [MaaEOV](https://github.com/Tigerisu/MaaEOV) for a ready-to-use version.

-This is a workspace to develop and test a brand new version of [MaaEOV](https://github.com/Tigerisu/MaaEOV) and will be merge into it when ready.
+This is a workspace to develop and test a brand new version of [MaaEOV](https://github.com/Tigerisu/MaaEOV) and will be merged into it when ready.